DevExpress-Examples/xaf-how-to-display-the-dxchart-widget-in-an-xaf-asp-net-web-forms-view/Readme.md

 1. Register client libraries.
 For details, refer to the corresponding section of the [How to use DevExtreme Widgets in an XAF application](https://supportcenter.devexpress.com/ticket/details/t380965/how-to-use-devextreme-widgets-in-an-xaf-asp-net-webforms) Knowledge Base article.

-2. Create content.
-In the **YourSolutionName.Web** project, create [a custom ASP.NET user control (*.ascx)](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-3.0/26db8ysc(v=vs.85)?redirectedfrom=MSDN) and add [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel) to it.
-This panel will be a container for DevExtreme widgets.
+2. Create the content.
+In the **YourSolutionName.Web** project, create [a custom ASP.NET user control (*.ascx)](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-3.0/26db8ysc(v=vs.85)?redirectedfrom=MSDN) and add [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel) to it that acts as the container for DevExtreme widgets.
 It is convenient to keep client-side scripts in a separate file.
 Add a JavaScript file and declare the `createWidgets` function in it.
 Implement this function using the approach described in the following topic: [Zooming and Panning](https://js.devexpress.com/Documentation/21_2/Guide/UI_Components/Chart/Zooming_and_Panning/).

 	```js
 	window.DxSample = window.DxSample || {};